blahah/dexperimentr/README.md

 ## Usage

+**!!
+WARNING !!** these instructions will eventually be true... but they're not yet.
+At the moment, this is more of a design-by-help document.

 To run the entire workflow, you need the following:

 1. your count data as a dataframe, samples as named columns and genes/transcripts as named rows